WebexCC-SA/LAB-2354/docs/lab3_CreatingSelfService.md

 ---

 ## Unit Test the Flow
+1. Using Webex, place a call to your Inbound Channel number <copy><w class="EPDN"></w></copy>
+      1. You should here the TTS message explaining the issue, giving you the option to press 1 to receive a link to instructions via SMS or to enter the queue as the 1 call in queue press 2.
+      1. Press 2
+         1. you should here the music in queue.
+         2. Hang up
+2. Using Webex, place a call to your Inbound Channel number <copy><w class="EPDN"></w></copy>
+      1. You should here the TTS message explaining the issue, giving you the option to press 1 to receive a link to instructions via SMS or to enter the queue as the 1 call in queue press 2.
+      1. Press 1
+      2. Enter your 10 digit US based mobile number
+      3. You should here the message "You have entered", number you entered read back to you, and the option to receive and SMS message at that number or to enter in another number.
+         1. Press 2
+         2. Enter in a different number
+         3. You should here the message "You have entered", number you entered read back to you, and the option to receive and SMS message at that number or to enter in another number.
+            1. Press 2
+                  1. Enter in your original SMS number
+                  2. You should here the message "You have entered", number you entered read back to you, and the option to receive and SMS message at that number or to enter in another number.
+                  3. Press 1
+                  4. You will hear the message "You should receive a text message with a link to instructions for resolving the issue within a few minutes.
+Goodbye."
+                  5. The call will be disconnected
+3. You will Receive an SMS message with a link to a youtube video and instructions to reply either "Resolved" or "Help"
+      1. Reply Resolved

 ---

 ## Edit the CrowdStrike_Starter Flow
+> In Control Hub > Contact Center > Flows
+>
 > Open the flow: <copy><w class="POD"></w>_CrowdStrikeStarter</copy>
+>
+> Switch on the Edit toggle in the header section of the flow builder

 ---

 ### Replace the Play Message node which we put in once we identified the event with a Menu node
+> Delete the Play Message node which is connected to the CrowdStrike node edge of the
+>
+> Add a Menu node
+>
+> Connect the output node edge from the Collect Digits node to this Menu node
+>
+> Enable Text-To-Speech
+>
+> Select the Connector: Cisco Cloud Text-to-Speech
+>
+> Click the Add Text-to-Speech Message button
+>
+> Delete the Selection for Audio File
+>
+> Text-to-Speech Message: <copy>`There is a widespread Issue with Microsoft Windows not being able to boot and giving a bluescreen.
+If you are facing this issue, please press 1.
+If you are calling regarding a different issue, press 2.`</copy>
+>
+> Select: Make Prompt Interruptible
+>
+> In Custom Menu Links:
+>
+> > Use the Add New button and the Digit Number selector to provide Options 1 and 2
+>
+> Connect the No-Input Timeout and Unmatched Entry node edges and connect them to the front of this Menu node
+>
+> Connect the 2 node edge output to the main Menu node

 ---

 ### Add a Go To node
+> Connect the 1 node edge from the new Menu node you created in the previous step to this Go To node
+>
+> Destination Type: Flow
+>
+> Select Static Flow
+>
+> Flow: <copy><w class="POD"></w>_CrowdStrikeHelp</copy>
+>
+> Choose Version Label: Latest

 ---